AlfredoSequeida/Pappel/README.md

 ## Documentation

 ### Markdown
--Pappel utilizes the power of markdown in order to allow for fast and easy text formating.
+Pappel utilizes the power of markdown in order to allow for fast and easy text formating.
 This is made possible using Markdown4J, which supports the standard markdown formating as well as extra addon based additions, which can be found [here](https://code.google.com/archive/p/markdown4j/).

--If you are not familiar with markdown you can learn [here](http://daringfireball.net/projects/markdown/syntax) .
+If you are not familiar with markdown you can learn [here](http://daringfireball.net/projects/markdown/syntax) .